Cultivate a commitment of service to medically underserved populations.

 E. Programmatic Community Service

 Since the inaugural 2016 cohort, the GWU PA Students hold monthly health screenings for the homeless and underserved population of Cleveland County at a local homeless ministry held at First Baptist Church of Shelby.
 This opportunity is available to non-clinical PA students during their didactic year of PA education.
-Two faculty members serve as volunteers to oversee the health screenings.
+Faculty members serve as volunteers to oversee the health screenings.